-For administrative convenience, RTEP projects (i.e., baseline projects) are separated into Regional RTEP Projects (230 kV and above) and Subregional RTEP Projects (below 230 kV) (referred to collectively herein as "RTEP Projects"), as defined in the Operating Agreement, in order to make an initial categorization and posting of violations and upgrades that will enable stakeholders to more easily sort through and review issues of interest.
+PJM Committee review of all For administrative convenience, RTEP projects, regardless of (i.e., baseline projects) are separated into Regional RTEP Projects (230 kV and above) and Subr eq ional RTEP Pr oj ect s (below 230 kV) (r ef err ed t o collectively her ein as " RTEP Pr oj ect s"), as defined in the path of origin of the project, Operating Agreement, in order to make an initial categorization and posting of violations and upgrades that will enable stakeholders to more easily sort through and review issues of interest.

 Regional RTEP Projects and Supplemental Projects (230 kV and above) will be reviewed at the TEAC.
 Subregional RTEP Projects and Supplemental Projects (below 230 kV) will be reviewed at the applicable Subregional RTEP Committee.
-The Subregional RTEP Committee is responsible for the initial review of Subregional RTEP Projects.
-For Regional and Subregional RTEP Projects, the TEAC and Subregional RTEP Committees follow the procedure set forth in the Operating Agreement, Schedule 6 specific to the TEAC and other applicable PJM committee procedures.
+The Subregional RTEP Committee is responsible for the initial review of Subregional RTEP Projects. occurFor Regional and Subregional RTEP Projects, the TEAC and Subregional RTEP Committees follow the procedure set forth in the Operating Agreement, Schedule 6 specific to the TEAC and other applicable PJM committee procedures.
 For Supplemental Projects subject to Attachment M-3, the Attachment M-3 Process will apply.

-The review of all RTEP projects will be conducted at the TEAC and/or Subregional RTEP Committees.
-Such rReview of RTEP Projects and Supplemental Projects at the TEAC and/or Subregional RTEP Committees normally occurs during the February through August RTEP stakeholder analysis and review periods (see Exhibit 1).
+Review of RTEP Projects and Supplemental Projects at the TEAC and/or Subregional RTEP Committees normally occurs during the February through August RTEP Stakeholderstakeholder analysis and review periods (see Exhibit 1-)).
 However, additional Supplemental Projects for unforeseen needs that a PJM Transmission Owner identifies later in the year will follow OATT, Attachment M-3 Process for inclusion in the RTEP.

-Stakeholders will be provided the information necessary for participation in the discussions and evaluations, including: (1) the PJM and/or Transmission Owners models, criteria and assumptions that underlie transmission system plans, (2) the procedure to access the study information necessary to replicate the PJM and/or Transmission Owner planning studies and participate in the evaluation and discussion of the identified need, (3) information regarding the project proposed to address the identified need, (4) the current cost estimate for the project, and (5) a description of the proposed modifications to existing facilities that may be part of the project.
+Stakeholders will be provided all the information necessary for full participation in the discussions and evaluations, including: (1) the PJM and/or Transmission Owners models, criteria and assumptions used as the basis for projects that underlie transmission system plans, (2) the procedure to access the study information necessary to replicate the PJM and/or Transmission Owner planning studies and participate in the pr oj ect's evaluation and discussion, (3) a detailed description of the timing, identified need and justification of (3)

+information regarding the project proposed to address the identified need, (4) a description of the current cost and construction responsibilityestimate for the project, and (5) a detailed description of the proposed modifications to existing facilities that may be part of the project.

 In addition, projects that originate through local Transmission Owner planning will be posted on the PJM web site.
-This site will include all currently planned Transmission Owner RTEP projects (including bothBaseline and newly planned Supplemental Projects and Transmission Owner Initiated projects from past RTEP cycles that are yet to be placed in-service).
+This site will include all currently planned transmission owner RTEP projects (including bothBaseline and newly planned Supplemental RTEP projectsProjects and Transmission Owner Initiated projects from past RTEP cycles that are yet to be placed in-service.).
 This website will provide tracking information about the status of listed projects and planned in-service dates.
-It will also include information regarding criteria, assumptions and availability of study cases-related to-local planning.
+It will also include information regarding criteria, assumptions and availability of study cases-related to local planning.